Updated: May 20, 2022

 Which Animals Will We See?

-Only outdoor exhibits are currently open at the zoo, but there are still plenty of animals to see!
 A trip to the Toronto Zoo is really like an expedition around the world, discovering the creatures that inhabit every corner of our amazing planet.

 GO Bear hopes that you’ll pay a special visit to his cousins - the polar bears in the Tundra Trek and the grizzly bears in the Canadian Domain!
 You can print out a picture of GO Bear for your kids to colour during the bus ride to the zoo.
 It’s a great way to keep occupied while waiting to see the real animals!